giorgenes/resources/beginner-exercises.md

 ## Program to count total number of notes in given amount

+Input: Monetary about, ex: (15)

+Output: Number of notes

+example: 1 note of $10 and 1 note of $5

 ## Program to input angles of a triangle and check whether triangle is valid or not

+Input: angle 1, 2 and 3 of the triangle

+Output: whether the triangle is valid or not (hint: a triangle's inside angles must equal 180 degrees)

 ## Program to calculate profit or loss